ismet94/css_challenges/README.md

 - Fonts and Colours (Challenge 1): This challenge focused on colouring the text and headings on the website.
 Internal coding was created into the html file.
 - Challenge 2: Proceeded with all code provided and edited where needed.
 The challanged mainly focused on links, borders, side bars and hovering.
 A backgound colour with a gradient was selected to give it a elegant feel.
+- Challenge 3:
+- Float Box Challenge (Challenge 4): By contructing individual boxes and floating some left and right I learned to create and divide sections.
+This challenge also helped me to hover over certain boxes with different properties.
+- Google Font Challenge (Challenge 5): This helped me to use different methods to load google fonts into my website.

 ## Setting up your workspace